aimldinesh/data-science-coding-log/2025-04-10/longest_common_prefix.md

 ---

 ## ✅ Problem Statement
-*Given an array of strings `strs`, write a function to find the longest common prefix string amongst an array of strings.
+-Given an array of strings `strs`, write a function to find the longest common prefix string amongst an array of strings.
 If there is no common prefix, return an empty string `""`.
-*

 ---